 Between March 2019 and June 2020, the United States’ usage of contactless payments increased by 150%.
 With social distancing, safety, and health as the main topic of global concern, Covid-19 became the driver of contactless payment adoption.
+But beyond health, there are so many other benefits of contactless payments.

-What Are Contactless Payments
+What Are Contactless Payments?

 Contactless cards and mobile wallets use radio frequency identification (RFID) technology which emits radio waves from one equipped device to the other at a short-range distance.
 Card terminals and contactless cards must be equipped with near-field communication (NFC) capabilities to utilize RFID technology.